nealey/homepage/content/star-track/bond/02-from-russia-with-love.md

 That spy briefcase is cool as heck.

 I don't know what it is about this movie, but I get such a strong sense of place with it.
-When they're in the water undegraund, I felt like I knew how to get there and where everything was in relation to them.
+When they're in the water underground, I felt like I knew how to get there and where everything was in relation to them.
 The spy periscope is a cool touch.

-The extended belly dancing scene spurred me to create a new `maze-gaze` rating.
+The extended belly dancing scene spurred me to create a new `male-gaze` rating.
 Immediately after, we saw the introduction of colored teams, with two women (green vs red) fighting over who could marry the chief's son.
 For the entertainment of the dinner guests, it seems.
 We'll see color-identified teams again.